Do you work hard all day, but your poor time management stops you from ever getting caught up on your to-do list?

 Another great hack is to use the “W5 D3” method, where you choose five weekly tasks that need to be done by the end of the week, and then three smaller daily tasks that need to be done by the end of the next day.

 It’s a great way to divide up your schedule into manageable chunks.
+Best of all, scheduling helps prevent quality of work suffering due to playing catch-up later down the line.

 2. Stop Poor Time Management by Getting Your Priorities in Order